oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 After a highly successful year, a range of fresh new beers, such as the "SQL Saison" and "OLAP Porter," were meticulously crafted to expand the brewery's offerings.
 However, these additions required modifications to the current single schema objects.

-It became apparent that modifying the schema was not only challenging but also **prone to errors** and **disruptive** to the different operations the database supported.
+It became apparent that modifying the schema was not only challenging, but also **prone to errors** and **disruptive** to the different operations the database supported.
 In response, you made the strategic decision to segregate the inventory, brewing, and stock objects into dedicated schemas, ensuring **greater organisation** while **minimising potential disruptions** between the different operations.

 ![Schema Progression](images/schema_ms.png "Schema Progression")

 As the brewery's reputation soared, the workforce expanded to include dedicated inventory and stock/e-commerce personnel, as well as new brewers.
 Each team member brought valuable insights for enhancing their respective domains, necessitating adjustments to both the front-end application and the backend database schemas.
 Simultaneously, the responsibility of upholding the database's performance and stability rested on your shoulders, requiring occasional upgrades, patches, and handling of planned outages.
 However, **obtaining consensus for modifications** to the applications and **coordinating maintenance tasks** proved to be an insurmountable challenge.

-To alleviate the administrative overhead associated with change coordination, a resolution was reached to divide the infrastructure.
+To alleviate the administrative overhead associated with **change coordination**, a resolution was reached to divide the infrastructure.
 Each team was allocated its own dedicated database and application tier, granting them the freedom to **progress at their own pace** without impeding the progress or disrupting the other teams.

 ![Database Progression](images/db_ms.png "Database Progression")